smeyn/bqvisualiser-rdt/docs/overview.md

 ![GetById](images/GetById.png)

+You can uploade query plans from your desktop.
-Assuming you have previously downloaded the query plan using the `bq show -j --format=prettyjson <job-id>` command to a local file, click on this card the 'Select File to upload' button, navigate to the file and select it.
-To start uploading click the Upload button.
+_(If you have previously downloaded the query plan using the `bq show -j --format=prettyjson <job-id>` command to a local file)_

+Click on this card's  `Select File to upload` button, navigate to the file and select it.
+To start uploading click the `Upload` button.

 ![upload](images/upload.png)